01-edu/public/subjects/social-network/README.md

 - **Server**, this is the computer that receives request.
 Though there are machines made and optimized for this particular purpose, you will use your own computer.

-- **App**, this is the application running on the server that listens for requests, retrieves information from the database and sends a response, usually the response is done in JSON, using REST-based API.
+- **App**, this is the application running on the server that listens for requests, retrieves information from the database and sends a response.
 The server runs an app that contains all the logic about how to respond to various requests based on the HTTP or other types of protocols.
 Some of these handlers functions will be middleware.
 Middleware is any code that executes between the server receiving a request and sending a response.

 - **Database**, are used as you already know, to organize and persist data.
 Many requests sent to the server might require a database query.
 A client might request information that is stored in the database, or a client might submit data with their request to be added to the database.